RESEARCH FOCI

 Neural Systems

-The “neural systems” focus comprises the basics, from the function of ion channels and signalling molecules to inflammatory diseases such as multiple sclerosis.
-Research is also done into mechanisms of fear, anxiety and anxiety disorders, as well as other psychiatric and psychotherapeutic aspects.
+This focus covers the fundamentals, from the function of ion channels and signalling molecules to inflammatory diseases such as multiple sclerosis.
+Researchers investigate the mechanisms of fear, anxiety and anxiety disorders, as well as other psychiatric and psychotherapeutic disorders.

 Cell Differentiation, Regeneration and Neoplasia